samahd/Level-2/README.md

-# Level-1-
+# Level-2
 welcome to side projects

-this is the github repository for everybody who is submitting their code related to the first assignment
+this is the github repository for everybody who is submitting their code related to the second assignment

-fork it from your github account and submit you code
+fork it from your github account and submit your code

 cheers!